 How will CAMLPR ensure that the competency profiles remain up-to-date and reflective of current practices?

-CAMLPR is committed to regularly reviewing and updating the competency profiles to reflect current practices and advancements in the field of medical laboratory technology.
+Medical laboratory technology is constantly evolving with advancements in healthcare and technology.
+CAMLPR is committed to regularly reviewing and updating the competency profiles to reflect current practices and advancements in medical laboratory technology.
 This will involve collaboration with stakeholders, including MLTs, educational institutions, professional organizations, and employers.

 Fields-of-practice competency assessments (Examinations)